 The first step is to be clear about why you want to immigrate to Canada.
 Ask yourself the following questions.
-Do you want to come to Canada for work, to be reunited with your family, to study as an international student, to get access to a better lifestyle or any combination of these?
+Do you want to come to Canada for work, reunite with your family, study as an international student, get access to a better lifestyle or any combination of these?

 Step 3 – Pass eligibility requirements for the Canada immigration program that you chose

-It is important that you first assess your potential to meet the eligibility requirements for the Canada immigration program that you are interested in.
-This will not only safe you time but most importantly will help you to focus on what you need to do to pass the eligibility requirements and be invited to apply for Canadian permanent resident.
+It is important that you first assess your potential to meet the eligibility requirements for the Canada immigration program that you desire.
+This will save you time and most importantly help you focus on what you need to pass eligibility requirements for Canadian permanent resident.

 Step 4 – Gather all Important Documents